Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/03_bdds.typ

   ],
 )

-In the next chapter, we will implement the `AnalysisManager` and the core BDD interface in Rust.
+Next chapter: we implement the `AnalysisManager` and core BDD interface in Rust.